brson/rust-chamber/README.md

 * rcr_baseline.
 This is a chamber that others can build off of.
-It exposes all of the API's from the core library except for `core::any`, which has potential issues with predicting type hashes, and for `core::intrinsics`, which I didn't want to look through carefully, but mostly can't be called anyway.
+It exposes all of the API's from the core library except for `core::any`, which has potential issues with forging type hashes, and `core::intrinsics`, which I didn't want to look through carefully, but mostly can't be called anyway.

 ## What Rust does and does not promise

-TODO: looping, unwinding, stack overflow, memory leaks, abort, traps, OS scheduling
+TODO: looping, unwinding, stack overflow, memory leaks, abort, oom

 ## TODO

 * Upstream rustc API changes to avoid code duplication.
 * Investigate safety of built-in syntax extensions.
-* Factor out 'default policy' - BASELINE_CHAMBER, search paths
-* Add some sysroot guessing.
 * Fix feature gate pass
 * Add conveniences API's for compiling .rs, putting the binary into a separate process and detecting the special 'ok' crash conditions